-Figure 2.4 outlines the differences between statutory and voluntary ETJ boundaries.
+Figure 2.2 outlines the differences between statutory and voluntary ETJ boundaries.
 The Texas Legislature has placed tighter restrictions on annexation, further limiting its use as a growth strategy.
-During the planning process, there was low community interest in pursuing annexation, so the Plan Update assumes that most future growth will happen within the City's current boundaries.
+During the planning process, there was low community interest in pursuing annexation, so the Update assumes that most future arowth will happen within the City's current boundaries.